Deep Synoptic Array Science: Searching for Long Duration Radio Transients with the DSA-110: The DSA-110 NSFRB Galactic Plane Survey (DN-GPS)

 \subsection{Survey Strategy}

-The NSFRB instrument conducted an inaugural survey of the Galactic Plane (GP) from February 18 - April 23, 2025 (MJD 60724 - 60788).
-To accommodate the DSA-110's lack of azimuthal drive, approximately hourly commands were issued to slew in declination to `track' the plane, enabling roughly 20 degrees coverage in RA at each trial declination.
-This was repeated approximately daily starting 3 degrees further south each day, but slewing by the same hourly step-size.
+The NSFRB instrument conducted an inaugural survey of the Galactic Plane (GP) from February 18 - April 23, 2025 (MJD 60724 - 60788). {The DSA-110 is a `drift-scan' telescope, meaning that it cannot slew in the azimuthal direction.
+Visibilities are instead fringe-stopped to the meridian in 3.35\,second ($25\times134\,$ms sampled) integrations as the sky drifts overhead.
+To track the Galactic Plane, antennas were slewed in elevation every hour, initially pointing south of the plane and recording data as the plane transited across the field-of-view.
+This method enables roughly 10 degrees coverage above and below the plane on each slew.} This was repeated approximately daily starting 3 degrees further south each day, but slewing by the same hourly step-size.
 This strategy maximizes the time between slews (roughly hourly), extends vertical plane coverage, and limits instrumental strain by spacing its observation over a 12-day span.
 The 12-day pattern was repeated 6 discrete times to ensure complete coverage of the plane in the presence of maintenance or observer error.
 Figure~\ref{fig:burstrate} shows the DN-GPS coverage maps for each pass; the final survey covers $-3.5^\circ<b<5.7^\circ$ and $141^\circ<l<225^\circ$ in Galactic coordinates.